 Course Reserves: Faculty Information

-- Order new books and videos required for course reserves.
-Use the reserve order form.
-New orders usually require a six to eight weeks to acquire.
+- Use the electronic reserve order form for items not already owned by the library.
+New orders usually require six to eight weeks to acquire.

-- Electronic articles or readings are done through Canvas.
+- Electronic material should be made available through Canvas.
 Staff in CMET consulting are available to help.

 - After the first week of the term our processing time is about two business days.
 Requests are processed in the order in which they are received.